staticbackendhq/core/README.md

 for the owner (the user) and Read for its parent account.
 You may customize permission for each of your collection (see that later in the documentation).

-From here you have the basics building blocks to create a typical web application.
-You have all your CRUD and data query operations cover, file storage and websocket-like capabilities.
+You have the basic building blocks to create a typical web application.
+You have all your CRUD and data query operations covered, file storage and websocket-like capabilities.

-We have a [JavaScript](https://www.npmjs.com/package/@staticbackend/js) to get started quickly.
+We have a [JavaScript library](https://www.npmjs.com/package/@staticbackend/js) to get started quickly.
 We have also server-side libraries for Node and Go atm.

-Why would you need server-side libraries, was it not suppose to be a backend for client-side application.
+Why would you need server-side libraries, was it not supposed to be a backend for client-side applications.

 Yes, but, there's always a but.
 Sometimes your application will need to perform tasks on behalf of users or public user that do not have access to